Jennifer Anne Norman, Becks, 2017, graphite and mixed media on paper, 48 x 61 cm. Courtesy of the artist.

-Barbara Brown et Cynthia O’Brien – LifeCycle Conversations
+Barbara Brown and Cynthia O’Brien – LifeCycle Conversations

 Judith Parker, curatorial collaborator